jgbarah/evaluating-foss-projects/kinds.md

 Quantitative evaluations can be converted in qualitative by producing predetermined "factoids".
 That allows for easier interpretation, but it is convenient to remember that those are "syntetized" qualities: the underlying information is quantitative, and the derived factoids are just descriptions of those quantities.

-NOTE: Example of both conversions
+NOTE: TODO.
+Example of both conversions

 ## Goal-question-metric
 <a name="sec:gqm"></a>

 ## What is different in FOSS evaluation